310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 If you don’t have enough helping hands, just let us know.
 We’d be glad to help out~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori frownshake %}
 Ughh… I feel like if Morisawa-senpai finds out about this, he’ll say “There was no need to hold back, Takamine!” and barge right into my house…

 I bet my parents would be super happy about it too, and I wouldn’t have any time to skip out on work…

 I think he can probably tell by now, but try not to let him know about this until the day of the fair…

-For now, my work with the fair is just cooking, so it’s not like I’m so busy that I need all the help I can get…
+For now, my work for the fair is just cooking, so it’s not like I’m so busy that I need all the help I can get…

 But… If we end up having a lot of customers on the day of the fair, then I might need some help… Can I ask you to spare a hand if something like that happens…?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora fist %}
 ‘Course!
 You’re my friend after all, I’d be happy to help you out~♪
 {% endbubble %}